 The system is a web application that uses data from many sources.
 The algorithm searches the data in the system and verifies the genetic compliance of the donor and organ recipient.
 In this way, the chances of choosing a suitable donor for the transplant increase.

-- To carry out the project, the JCommerce project team needed to gain a substantive knowledge in the field of genetics.
+- To carry out the project, the Inetumproject team needed to gain a substantive knowledge in the field of genetics.
 The goal was to learn how the algorithm developed by the genetic team functions and to improve it.